Becoming a Trainer

 Join Trainer meetings

-Time commitment: 1 hour per month; can miss one meeting
+Time commitment: 1 hour per month; review minutes for missed meetings

 Time commitment: 1 hour one time